patil-apurva/gpt2/README.md

 # gpt2
- Use of trained gpt2 model to generate text
+ Use of trained gpt2 model to generate text.